jomocasec1990/jomocasec1990/README.md

 📘 An open portfolio showcasing practical skills in network defense, SIEM management, cloud security, and ethical hacking.

-🛡️ My goal is to document real, practical projects that reflect the skills needed to operate, defend, and monitor complex environments — preparing for professional roles in SOC and Cloud Security.
+🛡️ My goal is to document real, practical projects that reflect the skills needed to operate, defend, and monitor complex environments.

 ---